Food Shortages? Nope, Too Much Food In The Wrong Places

 Dairy farmers in Wisconsin, Minnesota, and Georgia have been forced to dump thousands of gallons of milk that no one will buy.
 In Florida, vegetable growers are abandoning harvest-ready fields of tomatoes, yellow squash, and cucumbers for the same reason.

-"We cannot cannot sell it, because we cannot afford the payroll every week," says Kim Jamerson, a vegetable grower near Fort Myers.
+"We cannot pick the produce if we cannot sell it, because we cannot afford the payroll every week," says Kim Jamerson, a vegetable grower near Fort Myers.
 Those crops will be plowed back into the ground.
 "We'll have to tear 'em up," Jamerson says.
 "Just tear up beautiful vegetables that really could go elsewhere, to food banks, and hospitals, and rest homes."

 The country's food distribution system, in normal times, is a marvel, efficiently delivering huge amounts of food to consumers.
 But it relies on predictability, like a rail system that directs a stream of trains, on set schedules, toward their destinations.
 Now, some of the biggest destinations — chain restaurants, schools, and workplace cafeterias — have disappeared, and supply chains are struggling to adapt.